The Underwater Menace

 The story is more "James Bond" than anything from the Jon Pertwee Era by far.
 A mad scientist living in a volcano decides to blow up the world for no good reason, other than that he thinks it will be a remarkable scientific achievement..... for no good scientific reason.
 He also lives amongst a colony of blind followers, half of them human (physically, anyway), and half of them "Homo Amphibian".
 And it seems that only the Doctor and his friends can stop him, by escaping a number of death-defying traps, assuming a few false identities, and using a few bluffs.
 "The Underwater Menace" also manages to be as thin on character as the worst of the James Bond films, which is something the warm and friendly Pertwee Era team thankfully never stooped to.

 Some of the best bits include Jamie's acclimatization to time travel, and it appears that the TARDIS was done every justice here.
-Once the exploration of the volcano gets underway, it takes FOREVER for this story to get started.
+However, once the exploration of the volcano gets underway, it takes FOREVER for this story to get started.
 Nothing seems to happen that creates any sense of anticipation for things to come in the adventure.
 Dead End City, again and again.
 Much of the dialogue feels unfinished, like temporary placeholders objectively stating the general dynamic that the writer wants for each section of the story, while no attempt had yet been made to allow the characters to subjectively inhabit these dynamics.

 Dudley Simpson created some very atmospheric music with a male vocal choir for one of the early religious scenes in episode one, which seems to have been shot in a very visually interesting way - I'm impressed.
 However, this barely makes up for the lack of motivation in the story at this point.
 Things finally begin to pick up as the Doctor explores the scientific concepts of the story with Zaroff, including the introduction of the Fish People and their processes.

-This story gets quite lost in the middle, with characters running around everywhere accomplishing Who only knows what.
-Simpson's music is equally lost, as he cheaply mucks around on some primitive synthesizer organ in an irritating fashion that depletes the drama.
-Many fans will probably judge this story from its one remaining episode, number three.
+For many years, many fans judged this story from its one remaining episode, number three.
 Perhaps this one was saved for the feature sequences of Fish People swimming about.
 In terms of story, what this actually does for the plot is not clear, and probably wouldn't accomplish anything if one takes the time to really think it through.
 Simpson's music during this sequence is certainly nothing to write home about either.
 Pat Troughton's disguise as a sun-glassed gypsy in the market is much more entertaining.
 What, if anything, the disguise has to do with the plot, I couldn't tell you either.

 Music by Dudley Simpson: